matteosoo/Cloze-Test_Pytorch_BERT/README.md

     21 I XXXXX not a fellow ; I am a young lady ! '	am		am|born|find|picking|pricked|said|sat|seems|streamed|thinking
     ```
     * The XXXXX in the 21th sentence is the target we want to predict.
-    * Also, the example in 21th sentence 'am' is the answer in this question.
+    * Also, the example in 21th sentence '**am**' is the answer in this question.
 You could change it whether the token you want.
     * The end of the 21th sentence are given 10 probable selections.

   * Results